yellowhat-live/ninjacat-lamp/README.md

 [![IMAGE ALT TEXT](/.images/ninjacat-lamp-army.gif)](https://youtu.be/pWfwV63rNcI "Ninjacat lamp | Behind the scenes")

+> Click the image above to watch a behind the scenes clip of making the Ninjacat lamp

 ## Print and build your own lamp

 This repository contains all the print files and instructions to print and built your own Ninjacat lamp!